 - Clause: Is there anything in your lease that excuses either party due to outside circumstances, like, say, a global pandemic worse than most humans have ever witnessed?
-Is there a force majeure clause, or other language that suspends (or excuses) rent payments under certain scenarios, like government-mandated closure?
+Is there a force majeure clause, or other language that suspends (or excuses) monthly rent payments under certain scenarios, like government-mandated closure?
 The chances of COVID-19 being considered a "force majeure" event is more likely if your contract explicitly lists “diseases,” “epidemics,” “pandemics,” “quarantines,” or “acts of government” as examples of events falling within the definition of “force majeure.”

 Although this lease is legally binding, that doesn't mean your landlord won't be willing to make adjustments.

 Armed with this knowledge, you now know the conversations you need to have.
 For example, if you have (or are going to) default on the lease, can you reduce, postpone, or eliminate any short-term consequences?